marcgg/marcgg.github.com/_posts/2014-04-09-appgyver-steroids-hybrid-native-app-tips.md

 ## Check Out The Result!

 Of course you don't have to take my word for it, give my application a try !

 It's called Liff and is
 [available on the appstore](https://itunes.apple.com/en/app/liff-understand-your-life/id834944345).
-The goal is to give a [relevant way to get insights on ones day](http://liffapp.io) and we put extra effort to create a pleasant experience with a solid design.
+The goal is to give a [relevant way to get insights on ones day](http://liffapp.io) and we put in extra efforts in order to create a pleasant experience with a solid design.

 <div style="text-align: center"><img src="/assets/misc/liff_screen.jpg" /></div>

-## Overall
+Clearly creating an hybrid app is easier than ever, but there is still a lot of things to keep in mind when doing so.
+Projects like PhoneGap push the ball in the right direction and I can't wait to see what kind of apps we'll be creating in a few years!